Backward stochastic differential equations with nonlinear Young drivers I: BSDEs with random terminal times and regularity of solutions

 In Section~\ref{sec:picard}, we have studied BSDEs under \ref{(H1)} which assumes $\|\eta\|_{\tau,\lambda}<\infty$.
-For the more general case $\|\eta\|_{\tau,\lambda;\beta}<\infty$ (e.g., the trajectories of a fractional Brownian sheet), we will apply a localization argument to study the BSDEs in Section \ref{sec:BSDE with unbounded X}.
-For this purpose, in this section we will establish some regularity results for the solution $Y$ with a stopping time as the terminal time, in particular estimating $\mathbb{E}[\|Y\|^{q}_{p\text{-var};[S_{1},S_{0}]}]$ with $S_1$ and $S_0$ being stopping times.
+For the more general case $\|\eta\|_{\tau,\lambda;\beta}<\infty$ (e.g., the trajectories of a fractional Brownian sheet), we will apply a localization argument to study the BSDEs in Part II \cite{BSDEYoung-II}.
+For this purpose, in this section we will establish the well-posedness of BSDE \eqref{e:ourBSDE} with a random terminal time, and then study the regularity property for the solution $Y$, in particular estimating $\mathbb{E}[\|Y\|^{q}_{p\text{-var};[S_{1},S_{0}]}]$ with $S_1$ and $S_0$ being stopping times.